-- The Tax Receivable Agreement (the "TRA") with the Unitholders of Authentic Brands, LLC ("Authentic Brands") requires us to make cash payments to them in respect of certain tax benefits to which we may become entitled, and we expect that the payments we will be required to make could be substantial.
-We are a public benefit corporation, and our focus on our public benefit company purpose ("PBC Purpose") may negatively impact our financial performance.
-As a public benefit corporation, we may be subject to increased derivative litigation concerning our duty to balance stockholder interests and the PBC Purpose, the
+- The Tax Receivable Agreement (the "TRA") with the Unitholders of Authentic Brands, LLC ("Authentic Brands") requires us to make cash payments to them in respect of certain tax benefits to which we may become entitled, and we expect that the payments we will be required to make could be substantial. - We are a public benefit corporation, and our focus on our public benefit company purpose ("PBC Purpose") may negatively impact our financial performance. - As a public benefit corporation, we may be subject to increased derivative litigation concerning our duty to balance stockholder interests and the PBC Purpose, the occurrence of which may have an adverse impact on our financial condition and results of operations. - As a public benefit corporation, we are required to comply with various new reporting requirements, which, even if complied with, could result in harm to our reputation. - Our only material assets are our direct and indirect interests in BRCC LLC, and we are accordingly dependent upon distributions from BRCC LLC to pay dividends and taxes and other expenses. - Delaware law, the Charter and the Bylaws contain certain provisions, including anti-takeover provisions that limit the ability of stockholders to take certain actions and could delay or discourage takeover attempts that stockholders may consider favorable.

-- As a public benefit corporation, we are required to comply with various new reporting requirements, which, even if complied with, could result in harm to our reputation.
-Our only material assets are our direct and indirect interests in BRCC LLC, and we are accordingly dependent upon distributions from BRCC LLC to pay dividends and taxes and other expenses. - Delaware law, the Charter and the Bylaws contain certain provisions, including anti-takeover provisions that limit the ability of stockholders to take certain actions and could delay or discourage takeover attempts that stockholders may consider favorable. - The Charter designates the Court of Charcery of the State of Delaware as the sole and exclusive forum for certain types of actions and proceedings that may be initiated - by our stockholders, which could limit our stockholders' ability to obtain a favorable judicial forum for disputes with us or our directors, officers or other employees.
-Certain significant stockholders and Authentic Brands' members whose interests may differ from those of our public stockholders following the Business Combination have the ability to significantly influence our business and management.
+The Charter designates the Court of Chancery of the State of Delaware as the sole and exclusive forum for certain - types of actions and proceedings that may be initiated by our stockholders, which could limit our stockholders' ability to obtain a favorable judicial forum for disputes with us or our directors, officers or other employees. - Certain significant stockholders and Authentic Brands' members whose interests may differ from those of our public stockholders following the Business Combination have the ability to significantly influence our business and management.